 While they’ve obviously been pretty popular for years, doesn’t it seem like the avocado craze has gained even more momentum in the last year or so?
-Just the other day I saw a tweet from @MangoTomato about a NYC bagel spot that sells avocado cream cheese (read: best idea ever!) and then a couple hours later I saw another tweet about an avocado hummus at Trader Joe’s.
+Just the other day I saw news of a NYC bagel spot that sells avocado cream cheese (read: best idea ever!) and then a couple hours later I saw a tweet about an avocado hummus at Trader Joe’s.
 I personally can’t get enough avocado and can only dream about the possibility of having enough time in the morning to make an Avocado Coffee Milkshake every day.
 And I still make my Avocado Spinach Egg Salad like pretty much all the time.
 Basically, an avocado a day… makes me happy.
 And I bet they make you happy, too.

 If you are dreading the day ahead, I’m thinking this Avocado Prosciutto Egg Toast is the perfect way to start, warding off all evil dangers ahead.
 Then again, it always helps if you have someone who will whip this up for you at 7 a.m.
 Wouldn’t that just be the most fabulous thing in the world?
 I don’t know who first started eating avocado toast, but now it seems like everyone and their mother is doing it.
 I LOVE it, but wanted something more to fill me up in the morning (you don’t even want to know how ridiculously hungry I get if I don’t eat protein-packed foods every couple hours).